GEOS-DEV/GEOS/src/docs/sphinx/developerGuide/KeyComponents/XML.rst

     // --------------------------------
     // childKey = "XmlNameOfMySolver" (string)
     // childName = "nameOfThisSolverInstance" (string)
-    // SolverBase::CatalogInterface = the Catalog attached to the base Solver class
+    // PhysicsSolverBase::CatalogInterface = the Catalog attached to the base Solver class
     // hasKeyName = bool method to test if the childKey string is present in the Catalog
     // registerGroup = method to create a new instance of the solver and add it to the group tree